Miss Sweden (film): Premise

 Moa lives by herself in a cottage in the forest and has a dead-end job in a toilet paper factory.
-She is trying to find herself; she has a dead-end job, yet has a talent for computer layouts and photography; she is an activist on causes such as veganism and anti-capitalism, accompanying her friends on demonstrations, but it seems that she may be doing this just to fit in.
+She is trying to find herself.
+Although her job offers little chance of career development, she has a talent for computer layouts and photography; she is an activist for causes such as veganism and anti-capitalism, accompanying her friends on demonstrations, but it seems that she may be doing this just to fit in.
 When at home, by herself, she listens to commercial pop music and wears make-up.
 As the story progresses, it transpires that she lacks self-esteem, and is used and abused by what she takes to be her friends.
 Men are happy to have sex with her, but dump her soon afterwards.
 She begins to gain self-confidence as she comes into contact with Jens, a troubled teenager whom the local authorities have entrusted to Moa's parents, perennial foster parents and do-gooders, to look after.